-- 8.1 Increasing number of people presenting to the Council as actually homeless or seeking information and advice, this service demand has more than doubled from 306 in 2019/20 to 640 in 2022/23. - 8.2 The number of households assessed as homeless and owed a relief duty5 has more than tripled over the past five years from 49 in 2018/19 to 182 in 2022/23. - 8.3 Increasing numbers of people are owed a relief duty having lost their previous home through experience of domestic abuse in 2022/23 this related to 51 applicants, 28% of applicants owed a relief duty. - 8.4 Insufficient, suitable temporary accommodation within Harborough around 70% of placements are out of area.
+Increasing number of people presenting to the Council as actually homeless or seeking information and advice.
+This service demand has more than doubled from 306 in 2019/20 to 640 in 2022/23.

+The number of households assessed as homeless and owed a relief duty[3] has more than tripled over the past five years from 49 in 2018/19 to 182 in 2022/23.

+Increasing numbers of people are owed a relief duty having lost their previous home through experience of domestic abuse - in 2022/23 this related to 51 applicants, 28% of applicants owed a relief duty.

+Insufficient, suitable temporary accommodation within Harborough - around 70% of placements are out of area.
 Specifically, there is a gap in provision of domestic abuse safe accommodation across Leicestershire compared to the level recommended by the Commission for Europe (1 space per 10,000 population which would equate to 70 units).
-In 2022 there were only 21 units of safe accommodation, a gap of 49 spaces, - 8.5 For applicants owed a relief duty in 2022/23, the main reasons for loss of their last settled home were domestic abuse (28%), family or friends no longer willing or able to accommodate (28%) and end of assured shorthold (private rented) tenancy (17%). - 8.6 Where a main duty6 is assessed (applicant is homeless, eligible, in priority need and not intentionally homeless), the main reason for having a priority need is that the household has dependent children.
-However, the number of people who are vulnerable (due to age, physical or mental health or domestic abuse) has increased in recent years. - 8.7 Rising cost of temporary accommodation the Council spent over £280,000 on temporary accommodation for homeless households during 2022/23, an increase of 40% on expenditure during 2019/20. - 8.8 Housing insecurity, particularly in the private rented sector.
+In 2022 there were only 21 units of safe accommodation, a gap of 49 spaces,

+For applicants owed a relief duty in 2022/23, the main reasons for loss of their last settled home were domestic abuse (28%), family or friends no longer willing or able to accommodate (28%) and end of assured shorthold (private rented) tenancy (17%).

+Where a main duty[4] is assessed, the main reason for having a priority need is that the household has dependent children.
+However, the number of people who are vulnerable (due to age, physical or mental health or domestic abuse) has increased in recent years.

+Rising cost of temporary accommodation - the Council spent over £280,000 on temporary accommodation for homeless households during 2022/23, an increase of 40% on expenditure during 2019/20.

+Housing insecurity, particularly in the private rented sector.
 During 2022/23 57% of households owed a prevention duty were homeless as a result of loss of a private rented home.

-Page 19 of 23

-5 Where temporary accommodation is provided pending assessment of a main duty to secure accommodation.

-6 Applicant is homeless, eligible, in priority need and not intentionally homeless.

-8.9 Lack of affordable housing for single people under 35 is a problem due to the lack of suitable one-bedroom and shared properties.
+Lack of affordable housing for single people under 35 is a problem due to the lack of suitable one-bedroom and shared properties.
 The local housing allowance rates applied to private rented housing restricts benefit payable for this age group to a single room in a shared house.